sandiegopython/test-driven-django-development/tutorials/07-templatetags.rst

 display recent blog entries in the sidebar on every page.

 ..
 NOTE::
-  A custom template tag that itself fires a SQL query means that our HTML templates can add more SQL queries to our view.
-That hides some behavor It's too early at this point, but that query should be cached if we expect to use this often.
+  A custom template tag that itself fires a SQL query enables our HTML templates to add more SQL queries to our view.
+That hides some behavor.
+It's too early at this point, but that query should be cached if we expect to use this often.

 Where